ruuda/noblit/docs/query-planning.md

 ## Query optimization

-*Vaporware warning: This is only and idea, it has not been implemented.*

 Noblit does provide a query optimizer.
 Unlike traditional relational databases, optimization is an explicit operation, it is not implicitly part of every query.
 With the burden of runtime query plan optimization out of the way, Noblit can